Your e-mail address is kept private and you can unsubscribe anytime.

 My sister thinks that it's wrong to judge others.
 I think that we judge each other all the time, and that this is a good thing, as we need to judge others to make good decisions on how to use our time and other resources.

-I know that the running joke/disagreement between my sister and me is more about semantics than anything else.
+I know that this running joke between my sister and me is more about semantics than anything else.
 I'm sure that she agrees with me about the necessity of evaluating other people's values.
-And I sure as heck agree with her feeling that we shouldn't be critical with a mean or petty spirit, even though this is exactly what I am sometimes.
+And I definitely agree with her feeling that we shouldn't be critical with a mean or petty spirit.

 "Judge individuals, not groups."